xma711/notebook/signal_processing/fft/README.md

 so as to amplify some parts while depressing some other others.
 After applying the fft on the distorted time series, the results will be more accurate.

-One popular choice is the hanning function.
+One popular choice is the Hanning function.